jordanblakey/docker-and-digital-ocean-experiments/README.md

-# Docker & Digital Ocean Exaperiments
+# Docker & Digital Ocean Experiments
 Playing with CodeAnywhere, DigitalOcean, and Docker in tandem.
 Pushing to this repo over SSH from my container at the SF data center.

 ## Mission Log: Day 1